vimalloc/flask-jwt-extended/README.md

 # Flask-JWT-Extended

 ### Features
-Flask-JWT-Extended not only adds support for using JSON Web Tokens (JWT) to Flask for protecting views, but also many helpful (and **optional**) features  built in to make working with JSON Web Tokens easier.
+Flask-JWT-Extended not only adds support for using JSON Web Tokens (JWT) to Flask for protecting routes, but also many helpful (and **optional**) features  built in to make working with JSON Web Tokens easier.
 These include:

 * Adding custom claims to JSON Web Tokens
+* Automatic user loading (`current_user`).
 * Custom claims validation on received tokens
-* Automatic user loading (`current_user`).
 * [Refresh tokens](https://auth0.com/blog/refresh-tokens-what-are-they-and-when-to-use-them/)
 * First class support for fresh tokens for making sensitive changes.
 * Token revoking/blocklisting